tayganr/lakehouse/modules/module01c.md

 ## 18. Data flow (Alter row - markAsUpdate)

+In this step, we will mark all rows from the incoming stream `obsoleteRecords` with the **UPDATE** policy.

 1. Click the **[+]** icon to the right of `obsoleteRecords`, under **Row modifier** select **Alter Row**

     ![ALT](../images/module01c/116.png)